 Four Fantastic Facts About Four NBA Superstars

 NBA superstars are able to do things on a basketball court that leave audiences speechless.
-Their talents are undeniable, and their performances are able to garner enough conversation of their own.
-However, believe it or not, NBA players have stories of their own outside of the basketball court.
+Their talents are undeniable, and their performances are able to garner enough conversation on their own.
+However, believe it or not, NBA players have stories outside of the basketball court, too.
 The following are four facts that you may have never known about four of the best players to ever set foot on a basketball court.

-Lebron James's PeeWee football coach, Frankie Walker, heard stories of Lebron missing school on a regular basis.
-After realizing the extent of the situation, Walker approached Gloria James to discuss the situation.
-Gloria admitted that Lebron needed a stable living environment in order to improve his attendance and overall living situation.
-Because of this, they agreed to have Lebron move in with Frankie Walker and his family.
+LeBron James's PeeWee football coach, Frankie Walker, heard stories of LeBron missing school on a regular basis.
+After realizing the extent of the situation, Walker approached Gloria James to discuss it.
+Gloria admitted that LeBron needed a stable living environment in order to improve his attendance and overall living situation.
+Because of this, they agreed to have LeBron move in with Frankie Walker and his family.

 2. MJ Got Cut From the Varsity Team